1970

-From top to bottom, left to right: Apollo 13 suffers a near-fatal in-flight malfunction, but NASA ingenuity brings the crew safely back to Earth; the Kent State shootings see the Ohio National Guard kill four student protesters, sparking nationwide outrage over the Vietnam War; the 1970 FIFA World Cup in Mexico crowns Brazil champions for a record third time; the Break-up of the Beatles is confirmed as Paul McCartney departs, ending an era in popular music; the 1970 Ancash earthquake in Peru triggers the deadly 1970 Huascarán debris avalanche, killing tens of thousands; the Dawson's Field hijackings shock the world as multiple planes are seized by the Popular Front for the Liberation of Palestine; Ohsumi becomes Japan’s first satellite launch, marking a milestone in space exploration; the 1970 Polish protests erupt over economic hardship, leading to violent clashes and government concessions; and the 1970 Bhola cyclone devastates East Pakistan, becoming the deadliest tropical cyclone in recorded history.
+From top to bottom, left to right: Apollo 13 suffers a near-fatal malfunction but returns safely; the Kent State shootings kill four students and trigger nationwide outrage; the 1970 FIFA World Cup in Mexico crowns Brazil champions for the third time; the break-up of the Beatles becomes official with Paul McCartney’s departure; the 1970 Ancash earthquake and 1970 Huascarán debris avalanche kill tens of thousands in Peru; the Dawson's Field hijackings shock the world as multiple planes are seized; Ohsumi marks Japan’s first satellite launch; the 1970 Polish protests erupt over economic hardship; and the 1970 Bhola cyclone devastates East Pakistan, becoming the deadliest cyclone ever recorded.

+The year 1970 had two solar eclipses (March 7 and August 31) and two partial lunar eclipses (February 21 and August 17).